rybinaanya/FCOM22/README.md

 ### Workflow for _E. coli_ Nissle 1917 genome assembly

+_E. coli_ Nissle 1917 was isolated from the probiotic pharmaceutical Mutaflor®

+1. Primary quality check of reads data: `FastQC`
+2. _De novo_ and reference-guided genome assembly (GCA_003546975.1 (2018) was used as a reference genome): `spades` (`--careful --cov-cutoff auto`);  contigs were discarded if their length were less than 200 bp
+3. Evaluate quality of the resulting assembles: `quast`
+4. Assess completeness and contamination of draft assembly: `CheckM`
+5. Gap filling of reference-guided genome assembly using the reference GCA_003546975.1: _ad hoc_ python scripts
+6. Evaluate quality of the assembly, comparing with teh reference: `Icarus` browser as a part of `quast`
+7. Submit data to DDBJ/ENA/GenBank and SRA databases

 The raw reads have been deposited in the NCBI SRA under the accession no. SRR14244429.
 The whole-genome shotgun project has been deposited in DDBJ/ENA/GenBank under the accession no. PRJNA722272.